celery_config.py

 Building Async Invalidation Queues with Celery

 Synchronous cache invalidation (DEL/UNLINK) across clustered Redis topologies introduces deterministic tail-latency on write-heavy endpoints.
 When application servers block until deletion signals propagate across all replicas, throughput degrades and connection pools exhaust under peak load.
-Transitioning to Advanced Cache Invalidation Patterns & Synchronization decouples consistency guarantees from the critical request path.
+Transitioning to the async patterns described in Advanced Cache Invalidation Patterns & Synchronization decouples consistency guarantees from the critical request path.
 By routing expiration signals through Celery, engineers can acknowledge database commits immediately while delegating key sweeps to background workers.
 This architectural shift requires strict adherence to Asynchronous Invalidation Workflows to prevent eventual consistency from collapsing into silent data divergence.

 Production-Grade Celery Configuration